Tom Nelson

 Brenda Bain Chair, Thrift Boutique Board

+3.)
 How do you like to spend your time when not volunteering in your lay leadership role?

+4.)
 What is one interesting thing people might not know about you?

-Peggy and Jim HortonCo-Chairs, Preschool Board
+John and Julie DoughertyCo-Chairs, Preschool Board

 Christy Gillis